David Farabee

 David L. Farabee is a former member of the Texas House of Representatives.
 He represented Wichita Falls for six terms, beginning with his first electoral victory in 1998.

 Background

 Despite Wichita Falls being a strongly conservative district, David Farabee won his races as a Democrat, primarily based on name recognition.
 His father Ray Farabee was an attorney who served in the Texas Senate and as general counsel for the University of Texas System.

-In 2007, the Austin Chronicle named Farabee and fellow legislator Joe Hefling as "the most conservative Dems" in the legislature.
+In 2007, the Austin Chronicle named Farabee and fellow legislator Joe Heflin as "the most conservative Dems" in the legislature.